-The pub has obviously changed a lot since those days and now has an excellent restaurant, a large child (and dog) friendly patio & garden and a regularly changing selection of real ales, draft cider and beers.
+The pub has obviously changed a lot since those days and now has a large child (and dog) friendly patio & garden and a regularly changing selection of real ales, draft cider and beers.
 Greatham is part of the South Downs National Park, an area of outstanding natural beauty and a favourite with both ramblers and cyclists who are more than welcome to "pit-stop" and refuel at a local village pub.
 There's a lot to do in the local area so why not pay us a visit and relax for a while - there's also free wi-fi if that's what you need.

 We are normally open on Monday from 17:00-23:00 ~ Tuesday to Thursday from 12:00-15:00 and 17:00-23:00 ~ Friday & Saturday from 12:00-00:00 ~ Sunday from 12:00-22:30.